 As you have read, determining a case’s eligibility under the Act is very fact-specific and it is beneficial to have an experienced workers’ compensation attorney to avoid losing a case or falling victim to the hidden dangers and pitfalls the insurance carrier will commonly use to trip up the injured worker to avoid paying out any benefits.

 The Average Weekly Wage, also known as AWW, is the foundation on which most benefits are determined including Temporary Total Disability (TTD) and Partial Permanent Disability (PPD) benefits.
 The AWW is determined by averaging a worker’s pay for the 52 weeks preceding the injury.
-While this seems straightforward, it is common for claims adjusters, and defense attorneys working for the insurance companies, to fail to include overtime, holiday/vacation or incentive pay when calculating benefits.
+While this seems straightforward, it is common for claims adjusters, and defense attorneys working for insurance companies, to fail to include overtime, holiday/vacation, or incentive pay when calculating benefits.

 The Act states that overtime should be included in the average weekly wage computation so long as the overtime is mandatory and occurs on a regular basis.
 Failing to hire an experienced workers’ compensation attorney can jeopardize an employee’s right to receive the full pay they are entitled to.
 It is crucial that you consult an experienced attorney to determine if the average weekly wage is calculated correctly and challenge an adjuster or insurance company if the AWW is incorrect.